microsoft/MPPC23-Power-Apps/lab1/README.md

 # 🚀 Lab 1: Setup and configure

-> [!IMPORTANT]
-> This workshop is still work in progress for the time being.

 ## Lab 1 - Tasks

 In this lab, you will go though the following tasks:

-- Creating a new browser profile
+- Create a new browser profile in Microsoft Edge
-- Logging into the account you are going to use during the workshop
+- Log on to your account
-- Creating a GitHub account (optional)
+- Create a GitHub account (optional)
-- Fork a GitHub repository
+- Create a fork of the repository for this workshop
 - Creating a GitHub Codespace
-- Connecting to the Power Platform using the Power Platform Command-Line Interface (CLI)
+- Connect to the Power Platform using the Power Platform Command-Line Interface (CLI)
-- Creating developer environments
+- Create developer environments
 - Switch between environments with the Power Platform CLI
+- Enable Managed Environments on all environments
 - Deploy the pipelines solution to your Prod environment
-- Enabling Dataverse settings
+- Enable Dataverse settings

 ## Task 1: Create a new browser profile (Microsoft Edge)